omundy/learn-csharp-milestones/README.md

 ## Instructions

 1. Fork this repository (into your own Github account)
-1. Complete each task below inside the sample project included in this repository
+1. Complete each task below inside this sample project (the project is the repository)
 1. Check off each task as you complete it, creating files and adding content where prompted with ✏️ or  **??**
 1. Commit and push your work after each chapter
 1. After you finish, celebrate your C# proficiency! 🙌

 #### Notes...